 2. Data wrangling solutions combine visualization, machine learning and human-computer-interaction vs. the ETL process is mapping-based.

-Mapping-based ETL tools are designed for IT to handle well-defined DW/BI processes, which doesn’t lend itself to non-technical users, nor encourage agility and iterative data exploration and preparation.
+Mapping-based ETL processes and tools are designed for IT to handle well-defined DW/BI processes, which doesn’t lend itself to non-technical users, nor encourage agility and iterative data exploration and preparation.
 On the other hand, data wrangling is powered by a next-gen user experience combining the latest techniques in visualization, ML and HCI so analysts can fluidly explore and prepare data.
-Feedback from the interacting with elements of data is instantaneous, allowing users to test and learn quickly, and ultimately wrangle their data with more accuracy and speed.
+Feedback from interacting with elements of data is instantaneous, allowing users to test and learn quickly, and ultimately wrangle their data with more accuracy and speed.

 3. Data wrangling solutions can handle complex, diverse data vs. ETL tools and the ETL process that mostly focuses on structured data.

-Given that ETL tools were originally developed decades ago, they were architectured to handle well-defined, structured data—not the diversity and complexity that have arisen in the “Big Data” era.
+Given that ETL tools were originally developed decades ago, they were architected to handle well-defined, structured data—not the diversity and complexity that have arisen in the “Big Data” era.
 As data continues to grow in size and complexity, this limitation has proven challenging for organizations that want to leverage new data, and more of it.
 In contrast, Trifacta was specifically engineered to tackle diverse, semi-structured data of all shapes and sizes.
 Users can work with CSV and JSON formats simultaneously since Trifacta intuitively recognizes and breaks down complex formats into workable structures.